c9s/goose/README.md

 `github.com/c9s/goose` is a fork of `github.com/pressly/goose` with the following changes:

-- No config files
-- [Default goose binary](./cmd/goose/main.go) can migrate SQL files only
 - Backward compatible with the original goose migration tool.
 - The goose migration table can be specified to the custom table name.
 - Added Go module support
+- Goose environment variable support for driver and DSN.

+Difference from `bitbucket.org/liamstask/goose`:

+- No config files
+- [Default goose binary](./cmd/goose/main.go) can migrate SQL files only
 - Go migrations:
     - We don't `go build` Go migrations functions on-the-fly from within the goose binary